Adeyemi0/Customer-Segmentation/README.md

 ## Project Overview
-In this project, I applied the K-Means Clustering algorithm to customer demographic variables, such as age, gender, location, and socioeconomic factors.
-Based on the insights gained from the analysis, personalized marketing strategies, tailored product recommendations, and targeted customer experiences were developed for each segment.
-The effectiveness of these strategies was evaluated by measuring customer satisfaction, retention rates, and revenue generated from each segment.
+In this project, I employed the K-Means Clustering algorithm to analyze customer demographic variables, encompassing age, gender, location, and socioeconomic factors.
+Leveraging the derived insights, I crafted individualized marketing strategies, curated product recommendations, and orchestrated precise customer experiences for each unique segment.

 ### PROBLEM STATEMENT
 The company aims to enhance its marketing efforts by dividing its customer base into distinct segments based on demographic information.
 The following challenges have been identified: